gagdiez/create-near-app/templates/hello-near/README.md

 # What This Example Shows

-1. How to integrate a smart contract into a decentralized application.
+1. How to store and retrieve information in the NEAR network.
-2. How to store and retrieve information to and from the NEAR blockchain.
+2. How to integrate a smart contract in a web frontend.

 <br />